sahitpen/forex-arbitrage-finder/README.md

 ![Screenshot](./screenshots/third.png)

 Now, you're ready to use the web-app!
 Simply press the calculate button and wait for the program to calculate arbitrage paths.
-It may take a few minutes for the results to calculate.
+It may take up to a few minutes for the results to calculate (but it usually finishes faster).
 By default, if no date is specified in the text box, the program will pull the most recent forex exchange rate information from https://exchangeratesapi.io/.

 Here is a sample of what results will display after calculations are returned:
 ![Screenshot](./screenshots/default1.png)